Originate/exosphere/developers/developers.md

 # Exosphere Developer Documentation

-Exosphere consists of these sub-projects:
+The Exosphere framework consists of these sub-projects:

 <table>
   <tr>